VivianoRiccardo/Learning-Lab-C-Library/README.md

 - From test 1 to 6 there are different model* networks with different optimization algorithms, trained on supervised learning.
 - Test 7 is a vae model trained on unsupervised learning.
 - Test 8 is the test 6 trained on distibuted systems client-server.
-To run you it you have to connect 5 clients.
+To run it you have to connect 5 clients.

 # Future implementations